SteinarSi/Non-null-default-collections-template-for-Kotlin/README.md

     {{{.}}}{{/vendorExtensions.x-field-extra-annotation}}
     @get:JsonProperty("{{{baseName}}}"){{#isInherited}} override{{/isInherited}} {{>modelMutable}} {{{name}}}: {{#isEnum}}{{#isArray}}{{baseType}}<{{/isArray}}{{classname}}.{{{nameInPascalCase}}}{{#isArray}}>{{/isArray}}{{/isEnum}}{{^isEnum}}{{{dataType}}}{{/isEnum}}? = {{^defaultValue}}null{{/defaultValue}}{{#defaultValue}}{{^isNumber}}{{{defaultValue}}}{{/isNumber}}{{#isNumber}}{{{dataType}}}("{{{defaultValue}}}"){{/isNumber}}{{/defaultValue}}
 ```
+You may interpret the entire file as a function that takes a non-required field on a JSON object and formats it into an optional field in a Kotlin data class.

-The template in this repo is the same, but with a bit more logic on the last line:
+The template in this repository is the same, but with a bit more logic on the last line:
 ```mustache
 @get:JsonProperty("{{{baseName}}}"){{#isInherited}} override{{/isInherited}} {{>modelMutable}} {{{name}}}: {{#isEnum}}{{#isArray}}{{baseType}}<{{/isArray}}{{classname}}.{{{nameInPascalCase}}}{{#isArray}}>{{/isArray}}{{/isEnum}}{{^isEnum}}{{{dataType}}}{{/isEnum}}{{^isContainer}}?{{/isContainer}} = {{^defaultValue}}{{#isContainer}}{{#isArray}}emptyList(){{/isArray}}{{#isSet}}emptySet(){{/isSet}}{{#isMap}}emptyMap(){{/isMap}}{{/isContainer}}{{^isContainer}}null{{/isContainer}}{{/defaultValue}}{{#defaultValue}}{{^isNumber}}{{{defaultValue}}}{{/isNumber}}{{#isNumber}}{{{dataType}}}("{{{defaultValue}}}"){{/isNumber}}{{/defaultValue}}
 ```
-It is easier to read if we add some temporary whitespace (though it would also add whitespace to the generated code):
+It is easier to read it if we add some temporary whitespace (though it would also add whitespace to the generated code):
 ```mustache
 @get:JsonProperty("{{{baseName}}}")
 {{#isInherited}}